AnilNanavath/F-B-Manufacture/README.md

 ## Project Insight
 *The dashboard aggregates data from multiple sources, including retail and restaurant sales, categorized by annual sales and non-commercial opportunities.
+*Key metrics such as Total Sales, Average Percentage, Total Restaurants, Beverage and Food Purchases, and the total number of states covered are highlighted at the top, providing a quick overview of the business's overall performance.